 Global Oncology Survey of NCI-Designated Cancer Centers

-The Center for Global Health (CGH) periodically fields a survey to all NCI-Designated Cancer Centers to provide a holistic view of global oncology and identify opportunities for cancer research collaboration and cancer control.
-The surveys have taken place in 2012, 2014, 2018, and 2021.
+The Center for Global Health (CGH) periodically fields a survey to all NCI-Designated Cancer Centers to provide a holistic view of their activities in global oncology and identify opportunities for cancer research and control collaboration.
+Past surveys have taken place in 2012, 2014, 2018, and 2021.

-- requesting information from all 71 NCI-Designated Cancer Centers about their global oncology programs, training offerings, and non-NIH funded global oncology research programs
+- requesting information from all NCI-Designated Cancer Centers about their global oncology programs, training offerings, and non-NIH-funded global oncology research projects

 - sharing results with NCI, the cancer centers, and other organizations involved in research, education, and funding for global oncology

-Results from the 2018 survey were used to:
+Results from the survey can be used in many ways:

 How to Connect

-To become involved in the dissemination of 2021 survey results (anticipated in early 2022) or learn more about the global oncology survey methodology and findings, contact email@example.com.
+To become involved in planning for future global oncology surveys or learn more about the global oncology survey methodology and findings, contact Ms. Elise Garton.